-The Health and Wellbeing pathway addresses ESRC’s current research priorities “Innovation in health and social care”.
-We welcome applications that focus on priorities around enhancing wellbeing, understanding health behaviours across the life course, rethinking delivery of public and third sector services for health and social care, addressing health inequalities and developing inclusive communities at a range of levels from local to global.
+The Health and Wellbeing pathway welcomes applications that focus on priorities around enhancing wellbeing, understanding health behaviours across the life course, rethinking delivery of public and third sector services for health and social care, addressing health inequalities and developing inclusive communities at a range of levels from local to global.
 Our international partnerships and close working relationships across a wide range of countries from North America to Australasia, Europe, West Africa, South Asia and China, offer students significant opportunity to undertake overseas research, including comparative studies and visits.

 We work closely with the WHO, the EU, the NHS, Social Care, private and third sector organisations as well as other local and national government agencies and international bodies.
-These links, combined with major research centres within each of four universities of Liverpool, Manchester, Lancaster and Keele demonstrate the opportunities for national and international opportunities to carry out high quality PhD research with excellent supervision in health and wellbeing.
+These links, combined with major research centres within each of four universities of Keele, Lancaster, Liverpool and Manchesterdemonstrate the opportunities for national and international opportunities to carry out high quality PhD research with excellent supervision in health and wellbeing.

 Programmes eligible for NWSSDTP funding